DHJ Quick Take: Irving’s Trade Market & Status

 Dallas Hoops Journal senior reporter Grant Afseth contributed to this report.

-Latest NBA News & Rumors At Dallas Hoops Journal
+Latest Dallas Mavericks News & Rumors At Dallas Hoops Journal

 - Why Masai Ujiri Moved On From Jason Kidd To Build Around Cooper Flagg